 Glittered lightbulb ornaments.
 These are a quick DIY.
 Just find some old Christmas light bulbs, cover them with glue and glitter, and tie them on the tree with baker’s twine.
 Easy peasy.
 These aren’t technically unbreakable, but the glass on the vintage bulbs I used is pretty thick and has survived several launches at the floor.
 So far so good.

 A classic light up star.
 I have this pretty silver leaf one.

 All of our favorite ornaments that we have collected over the years.
 I love to pick up vintage ornaments at yard sales and I also love to make a few new ornaments every year.
 These are a couple of my favorites with links to the tutorials.

 You can find all of my handmade ornament tutorials right here.

-This year I also finally picked up a cute basket tree collar this year and it was so worth it.
+This year I also finally picked up a cute basket tree collar and it was so worth it.
 It looks beautiful.
 But also our tree is quite a few years old and the basket helps keep the bottom branches from being too droopy.
 Double win!